dyahalomi/dyahalomi.github.io/_pages/research.md

 As an undergraduate at MIT, I led an investigation into the micro-lensing of the first discovered, strongly lensed type Ia supernova, iPTF16geu.
 This system cause commotion when it was discovered, as its standard candle nature plus time delay values, could theoretically lead to a constraint of the Hubble parameter.
 However, the macro-models published by More et al. 2017 showed significant flux ratio anomolies with the observations of the four images.
 I constructed a Monte-Carlo simulation, in Python, which showed that the likelihood for micro-lensing to cause these flux ratio anomalies between observations and macro-models was ~3/1000.
 I then showed that even if the macro-models fit perfectly, the microlensing probability density functions create a probability distribution on the intrinsic brightness with a full width half maximum of 0.73 magnitudes.
 As such, the error for the standard candle brightness is quite large.
 This reduces the utility of the standard candle nature of type Ia supernovae.
 This project led to a first author paper, and cover article, in the MIT Undergraduate Research Journal Fall 2017, which has 30 academic citations (as of September 2023). <br>

-I then built on this work, leading three other micro-lensing projects that took advantage of the code that I had generated, culminating in my senior thesis, entitled “Statistical Analyses of Gravitational Microlensing Probability Densities.”
+I then built on this work, leading three other micro-lensing projects that took advantage of the code that I had generated, culminating in my senior thesis, entitled “Statistical Analyses of Gravitational Microlensing Probability Densities.” <br>